CroWcbr/webserv_42/README.md

 - ./webserv - use default config
 - ./webserv ./congig/mac_tester.config - use tester

-## Diagramme in PDF
+## Diagramm in PDF
-top-level project diagram - written at the start project (does not correspond 100% to the final version)
+top-level project diagramm - written at the start project (was corrected during project)

 ## Site
 - http://localhost:8000